distanceworkshops/distanceworkshops.github.io/widening-participation.md

 ## Eligibility

-Applicants must be working scientists or students who are nationals and who operate in a middle- or lower-income country (as defined by the United Nations Dept of Economic and Social Affairs – see below for list).
+Applicants must be working scientists or students who are nationals of and who operate in a middle- or lower-income country (as defined by the United Nations Dept of Economic and Social Affairs – see below for list).
 For online workshops, applicants must have access to internet connection and computing facilities to successfully participate.

 ## Application procedure